1960 United States presidential election in Oregon

 The 1960 United States presidential election in Oregon took place on November 8, 1960, as part of the 1960 United States presidential election.
 Voters chose six representatives, or electors, to the Electoral College, who voted for president and vice president.

-Oregon was won by incumbent Vice President Richard Nixon (R–California), running with United States Ambassador to the United Nations Henry Cabot Lodge, Jr., with 52.56% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 47.32% of the popular vote.
+Oregon was won by incumbent Vice President Richard Nixon (R–California), running with former United States Ambassador to the United Nations Henry Cabot Lodge Jr., with 52.56% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 47.32% of the popular vote.
 As of the 2024 presidential election, this is the last election in which Multnomah County voted for a Republican presidential candidate.

-Primaries
+Background

+Oregon had not voted for the Democratic presidential nominee since the 1944 election.

+Legislation was passed in 1959 that created a primary system for the president.
 Candidates had no choice as to whether or not they would run in the Oregon primaries.
 Oregon had a unique law in which all individuals believed to be candidates (by the Attorney General) would be listed, whether or not they wanted to compete in the state's primary.

+Primaries